7 Steps to Heat Up Cold Calling

 Destination CRM 2020

 “The percentage of respondents we found ignoring calls—97 percent—was astounding,” says Scott Heimes, chief marketing officer at Zipwhip.
 “Individuals receive 10 or so robocalls a day, so they are not willing to pick up and answer a call if they do not know who it is.”
+For sales reps, this highlights the need to build trust early in the conversation to improve the chances of a successful cold call.

 “The phone is still a favorite for most sales professionals because of how well it works,” says Matt Heinz, president of Heinz Marketing, a B2B marketing and sales consulting firm.
 “Companies are growing their inside sales teams and shrinking their field sales teams.”
+The phone provides immediate feedback on prospect availability and can accelerate your sales process.

 1. LEAVE A MESSAGE AT THE TONE

 “We found that salespeople who leave a message are 35 percent more likely to eventually get a response from the prospect than those who do not,” Heinz says.
+Leaving a voicemail demonstrates persistence and respect for the prospect’s time.
+Focus on a strong introduction that communicates your core message.

-1. BE EMPATHETIC
+2. BE EMPATHETIC

 3. FLIPFLOP COLD CALL DYNAMICS